 - How many calories must be in that?

 - What can I eat if I go out for dinner?

 - Oh no, I’ve overshot my calorie limit.
 I’m a failure.

 Food becomes the first thing you think of when you get out of bed, and the last thing that crosses your mind as you go to sleep.
 It takes over every aspect of your life when we should be focusing on more important things like spending time with family.

-With all the focus centered around food and calories, it becomes more difficult to manage.
+With all the focus centred on food and calories, it becomes more difficult to manage.
 Calories should be nothing more than fuel to us.
 It shouldn’t cause such great distress.

 “Calories are fuel.
 They’re simply a unit of energy used to fill up our tank.
 But Diets measure our worth in lbs.”